shinigami-eyes/shinigami-eyes/CONTRIBUTING.md

 ## Testing

 These instructions are for Chromium-based browsers only (Chrome, Edge, Brave, Vivaldi, etc.), instructions for Firefox would be appreciated.
-Make sure to hawe compiled your code first.
+Make sure to have compiled your code first.
 If using live reloading using `--watch`, you will *still* have to manually reload the extension in the Extensions window for any changes to be picked up by the browser.

 * Open [chrome://extensions](chrome://extensions)
 * Enable "Developer mode"